-The Flexera XenApp server adapter allows you to collect software inventory from Citrix XenApp and import it into FlexNet Manager Suite.
+The XenApp Server adapter, provided by Flexera, allows you to collect software inventory from Citrix XenApp and import it into FlexNet Manager Suite.
 Depending on the type of virtualized applications being served, the evidence appears in either the installer evidence list (for App-V or streaming profile applications delivered through XenApp), or in the file evidence list (for file-based applications managed through XenApp).